Organization: Petroleum Authority of Uganda (PAU)

 Qualifications, Skills and Experience:

-- The applicant for the Petroleum Authority of Uganda (PAU) Data Management Officer (Geophysics) job placement must hold an Honours Bachelor’s Degree in Petroleum Geoscience, physical sciences, from an internationally recognized institution.
+- The applicant for the Petroleum Authority of Uganda (PAU) National Content Measurement and Reporting Officer job placement must hold a Bachelor’s Degree (Hons) in Economics, Statistics, Physical Sciences or related disciplines from an internationally recognized institution.

-- At least three (3) years of relevant professional work experience in the oil and gas industry.
+- At least three years of relevant working experience gained from a busy and well-organized institution.

 - Ability to work independently and in a team.

-- Proficiency in relevant industry computer packages and software
+- Proficiency in the relevant computer packages like Microsoft Word, Microsoft Power Point, Microsoft Excel and Microsoft Access.

 How to Apply: